 5. Gluten-Free Fudgy Teff Brownies

-These gluten-free brownies are moist and satisfying, intensely chocolaty and have a tender texture.
+These gluten-free brownies are moist and satisfying, intensely chocolatey and have a tender texture.
 Did we mention they’re also packed with calcium?

 Is There Such a Thing as Healthy Fast Food?

-While there is no such thing as healthy fast food, there is such a thing as healthier fast food options.
-You can order a meal at most fast food restaurant within the 500 calorie range and with somewhat decent macros.
+While there is no such thing as healthy fast food restaurants, the good news is that there is such a thing as healthier fast food options!
+You can order a meal at most fast food restaurant that won’t throw you completely off track.

 Below we provide a short list of the healthier fast food options out there:

-1. Chik-Fil-A: Grilled Chicken Sandwich and Fruit Cup
+1. Chick-Fil-A: Grilled Chicken Sandwich and Fruit Cup

 - Calories: 400